Uterus transplantation: Current status

 The transplant is intended to be temporary – recipients will have to undergo a hysterectomy after one or two successful pregnancies.
 This is done to avoid the need to take immunosuppressive drugs for life with a consequent increased risk of infection.

 The procedure remains the last resort: it is a relatively new and somewhat experimental procedure, performed only by certain specialist surgeons in select centres, it is expensive and unlikely to be covered by insurance, and it involves risk of infection and organ rejection.
 Some ethics specialists consider the risks to a live donor too great, and some find the entire procedure ethically questionable, especially since the transplant is not a life-saving procedure.

+Future indications for uterine transplantation may include those with androgen insensitivity syndrome who born with a male genotype (karyotype 46, XY) and present phenotypically female as well as transgender females wishing to bear children.

 Description

+Ideal candidates

+Uterine transplant has been carried out on women with fertility problems such as Müllerian agenesis, however this procedure has also been carried out on women for other reasons such as illnesses or injuries in the female reproductive system.
+Uterine factor infertility affects up to 5% of women who suffer from infertility.
+In particular, uterine agenesis can affect 1 out of every 4500 women.

+One study saw that the choice to undergo uterine transplant is multifaceted with patients seeing it as a way to gain reproductive autonomy and how it enables patients to have a more active role in their prenatal health.

 Procedures

+A uterus transplant is considered a vascularized composite allograft transplant rather than a solid organ transplant due to the multiple tissue types included.
+Other types of vascularized composite allograft transplant include limbs, face, abdominal wall, and trachea.

 Uterine transplantation starts with the uterus retrieval surgery on the donor.
 Working techniques for this exist for animals, including primates and more recently humans.
 The recovered uterus may need to be stored, for example for transportation to the location of the recipient.
 Studies on cold-ischemia reperfusion indicate an ischemic tolerance of more than 24 hours.

-The recipient has to look at potentially three major surgeries.
+The recipient has to look at potentially three major surgeries: initial transplant surgery, C-Section, and hysterectomy.
 First of all, there is the transplantation surgery.
-If a pregnancy is established and carried to viability a cesarean section is performed.
+A uterine transplant is a complex surgery that involves removing the uterus and upper vagina from the donor while preserving major blood vessels, then implanting the uterus into the recipient’s pelvis.
+Because the fallopian tubes are not included in the transplant, pregnancy afterward is only possible through in vitro fertilization.
+If a pregnancy is established and carried to viability a cesarean section is performed at time of the birth.
 As the recipient is treated with immuno-suppressive therapy, eventually, after completion of childbearing, a hysterectomy needs to be done so that the immuno-suppressive therapy can be terminated.